- Friday 28 April 2023

 Notification of Outcomes

 Sir Edward Woodward, a former University Chancellor, and Lady Woodward have established two medals for staff at the University with support from the Office of the Vice-Chancellor.
-The two awards – the Woodward Medal in Science and Technology and the Woodward Medal in Humanities and Social Sciences – are awarded annually to a member of staff for research published in the five years leading up to 31 December of the preceding year.
-The research must have made a significant contribution to knowledge in a field of science and technology or humanities and social sciences.
+The two awards – the Woodward Medal in Science and Technology and the Woodward Medal in Humanities and Social Sciences – are awarded annually to two University of Melbourne staff for research published in the preceding five years considered to have made the most significant contribution to knowledge in fields of Science and Technology or Humanities and Social Sciences.

 Awardees of each medal will receive a cash award of $10,000.